Entanglement Renyi entropies in holographic theories: Mutual R enyi information between two intervals

-The formula \eqref{holoZ} for the torus partition function, and therefore the formula \eqref{holoMRI} for the MRI, applies not only to holographic CFTs but also to symmetric-product theories $\CC=\CC_0^N/S_N$ at large $N$, where $\CC_0$ is any (compact unitary) CFT \cite{Dijkgraaf:2000fq}.
-The basic reason is that, for $l<1$, the effective temperature for the long strings, which dominate the partition function, is enhanced by a factor of $N$, so the theory is effectively always in the high-temperature limit; the partition function for $l>1$ is then given by modular invariance.
+The formula \eqref{holoZ} for the torus partition function, and therefore the formula \eqref{holoMRI} for the MRI, applies not only to holographic CFTs but also to symmetric-product theories $\CC=\CC_0^N/S_N$ at large $N$, where $\CC_0$ is any (compact unitary) CFT \cite{Dijkgraaf:2000fq,MinwallaRaju}.\footnote{We thank S. Minwalla for helpful discussions on the material in this subsection.} The basic reason is that, for $l<1$, the effective temperature for the long strings, which dominate the partition function, is enhanced by a factor of $N$, so the theory is effectively always in the high-temperature limit; the partition function for $l>1$ is then given by modular invariance.
 An example is the supersymmetric $(T^4)^N/S_N$ theory, which is conjectured to be connected in a moduli space to type IIB string theory on AdS${}_3\times S^3\times T^4$.
 It would seem reasonable then to guess that the torus partition function is given by \eqref{holoZ} for all theories on this moduli space.
 In other words, the MRI appears to enjoy a non-renormalization theorem.

 The phase transition at $x=1/2$ can be understood in terms of the expansion $Z_{il} = \sum_ie^{-2\pi(d_i+c/12)l}$, where the $d_i$ are the scaling dimensions of the operators of $\CC$.
 In any fixed theory, with finite $c$, this expansion converges and is analytic for all $x\in[0,1)$.
 In the large-$c$ limit, the operators of $\CC$ can (roughly speaking) be divided into those with scaling dimensions of order 1 (``short strings") and those with scaling dimensions of order $c$ (``long strings").
 Each long-string operator makes a contribution to the sum that is exponentially suppressed in $c$.
 However, the number of long-string operators is exponentially large in $c$, so they may actually dominate the sum.
 In fact, whether the short strings or the long strings dominate depends on the value of $l$, and hence of $x$.
 In both holographic and large-$N$ symmetric-product theories, short strings dominate for $x<1/2$ and long strings for $x>1/2$.
 Thus the order-$c$ part of the free energy is due entirely to short strings for $x<1/2$ and to long strings for $x>1/2$.